balparda/fapfavorites/README.md

 ### Database Schema

 If allowed, will save a database of Imagefap files so we don't have to hit the servers multiple times.
-The data will be serialized (pickled) from a structure like:
+The data will be serialized (Python pickle) from a structure like:

 ```